-- 77. In the present case, it is uncontested that the Athlete has served a period of ineligibility of two (2) years for the violation of Rules 32.2(a) of the 2012-2013 IAAF Rules as a result of the AAF in the retest of the sample provided on 3 August 2012 at the 2012 London Olympic Games. - 78.
-Pursuant to Rule 40.7(d)(ii) of the 2012-2013 IAAF Rules, "[i]f, after the resolution of a first antidoping rule violation, facts are discovered involving an anti-doping rule violation by the Athlete or other Person which occurred prior to notification of the first violation, then an additional sanction shall be imposed based on the sanction that could have been imposed if the two violations would have been adjudicated at the same time.
+- 79. In the present case, it is uncontested that the Athlete is serving a period of ineligibility of two (2) years for the violation of Rules 32.2(a) of the 2012-2013 IAAF Rules as a result of the AAF in the retest of the sample provided on 16 August 2013 at the 2013 IAAF World Championships. - 80.
+Pursuant to Rule 40.7(d)(ii) of the 2012-2013 IAAF Rules, "[i]f, after the resolution of a first anti-doping rule violation, facts are discovered involving an anti-doping rule violation by the Athlete or other Person which occurred prior to notification of the first violation, then an additional sanction shall be imposed based on the sanction that could have been imposed if the two violations would have been adjudicated at the same time.
 Results in all events dating back to the earlier anti-doping rule violation will be Disqualified as provided in Rule 40.8.
 To avoid the possibility of a finding of aggravating circumstances (Rule 40.6) on account of the earlier-in-time but later-discovered violation, the Athlete or other Person must voluntarily admit the earlier anti-doping rule violation on a timely basis after notice of the violation for which he is first charged (which means no later than the deadline to provide a written explanation in accordance with Rule 37.4(c) and, in all events, before the Athlete competes again).
-The same rule shall also apply when facts are discovered involving another prior violation after the resolution of a second anti-doping rule violation". - 79.
-Rule 40.2 of the 2012-2013 IAAF Rules provides that the period of ineligibility for violation of Rule 32.2(b) shall be two years, unless the conditions for eliminating or reducing the period of ineligibility (Rules 40.4 and 40.5 of the 2012-2013 IAAF Rules) or for increasing it (Rule 40.6 of the 2012-2013 IAAF Rules) are met.

-80. Pursuant to Rule 40.6 (a) of the 2012-2013 IAAF:
+The same rule shall also apply when facts are discovered involving another prior violation after the resolution of a second anti-doping rule violation". - 81.
+Rule 40.2 of the 2012-2013 IAAF Rules provides that the period of ineligibility for violation of Rule 32.2(b) shall be two years, unless the conditions for eliminating or reducing the period of ineligibility (Rules 40.4 and 40.5 of the 2012-2013 IAAF Rules) or for increasing it (Rule 40.6 of the 2012-2013 IAAF Rules) are met. - 82.
+Pursuant to Rule 40.6 (a) of the 2012-2013 IAAF Rules: